Emeriti and Retired Faculty

 Professor Emerita of Dance

-Gretchen Ward Warren has been a professor of dance in the College of The Arts at the University of South Florida in Tampa since 1983.
+Gretchen Ward Warren has been a professor of dance in the College of Design, Art & Performance at the University of South Florida in Tampa since 1983.
 Prior to this, she was a soloist with the Pennsylvania Ballet (1965-76) and Ballet Mistress of American Ballet Theatre II in New York (1978-83).
 As a dancer, Ms. Warren was trained in New York City and at London's Royal Ballet School.
 She is the author of two best-selling books, Classical Ballet Technique and The Art of Teaching Ballet.
 Well-known as a master teacher, she has taught at the National Ballet School of Canada, the Australian Ballet School, the Boston Ballet School, Ballet Austin Academy in Texas, the Kansas City Ballet School, the Banff Centre School of Fine Arts, the Ballet Aspen (formerly Ballet West) Summer Dance School in Colorado, the Interlochen Arts Academy and the Walnut Hill School.

 In addition to her work as a teacher and choreographer, Warren is also a member of United Scenic Artists and has designed costumes for numerous dance companies, including American Ballet Theatre and The Joffrey Ballet.
 She is listed in Who's Who in America, has served as a consultant-site visitor for the National Endowment of the Arts Dance Panel and the Dance Heritage Division of the Canada Arts Council.
 In the early 1990's, Warren functioned as the arts commentator for the NPR-affiliate radio station WUSF-FM in Tampa.
 She has also written for Dance magazine, Dance View, Dance Teacher Now, Pointe magazine and The St. Petersburg Times.